deqnq/Artix-openrc-btrfs/README.md

 # Artix-openrc-btrfs

-my second script, but for openrc and btrfs
+my second script, but for openrc and with btrfs